-Simpson University Holds Fourth Annual Student Research Symposium
+Simpson University Holds Fifth Annual Student Research Symposium

 For Immediate Release

-REDDING, Calif. - Enjoy thought-provoking presentations and Q&A opportunities at Simpson University’s 4th annual Student Research Symposium this Saturday, March 1, in LaBaume-Rudat Hall on campus.
+REDDING, Calif. - Enjoy thought-provoking presentations and Q&A opportunities at Simpson University’s 5th annual Student Research Symposium on Saturday, March 7, in LaBaume-Rudat Hall on campus.

-The free, daylong event features presentations and posters by more than 35 undergraduate and graduate students on topics from multiple disciplines.
+The free, daylong event features 20 presentations and posters by 35 undergraduate and graduate students on topics from multiple disciplines.

 Registration starts at 9 a.m., with the opening plenary session at 10.
 A limited number of complimentary lunch tickets to the university's dining center will be available at the registration table.

 The event, sponsored by the university’s Office of Academic Affairs, is designed to showcase scholarly achievement among undergraduate and graduate students.